 Is there a better option for you?

-One option which isn’t there is muddling through for another year or two and watching your debts carry on increasing…
+One option which isn’t better is muddling through for another year or two and watching your debts carry on increasing…

 However worried you are about a DMP now, the problem will be harder when your debts are bigger.
 Putting off a decision now is likely to be the worst thing you can do.

 One big advantage of a debt management plan is its flexibility.
-If you aren’t sure, you can give it a try and see how well you can cope with that monthly payment.
+If you aren’t sure, you can give a DMP a try and see how well you can cope with that monthly payment.

 If you haven’t yet talked to a debt advisor about debt management, give StepChange a ring.
 They run more DMPs than any other firm, and if a DMP isn’t right for you they can talk to you about your better alternatives.